21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 The first thing to do if you’re heading to the Botanic Gardens and, in my opinion, one of the best things to do in Tbilisi anyway, is ride the cable car up there.

-#10 Wave at Mother Georgia
+#10 Wave at the Mother Georgia Statue

-As soon as you get to the top of the hill, make your way a little further along the ridge to take a look at Mother Georgia, who stands proudly over the city here offering protection (and wine) to locals and strangers alike!
+As soon as you get to the top of the hill – whether that’s by cable car or walking – I suggest you make your way a little further along the ridge to take a look at Mother Georgia.

 Yes you will quickly learn in Georgia wine and hospitality is everything!